pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 The matrix.h library's code documentation is still in Indonesian, I plant to translate it into English soon (stay tuned!).

 I published the code under CC0 license, effectively placed the code on public domain.
 But it will be great if you can tell me if you use the code, for what/why.
 That means a lot to me and give me motivation to expand the work (⌒▽⌒)

+*This tutorial is adopted from Reddit post: https://reddit.com/r/ControlTheory/comments/efikg6/unconstrained_mpc_library_for_arduino_and_some/*